Severson-Group/docs.amdc.dev/source/getting-started/tutorials/timing-manager/index.md

 ![](images/tmPostSensorSimple.svg)

 The `Post-Sensor Mode` gaurantees that every task has access to new sensor data since the last time it was run.
-It does this by eliminating a race condition between when the sensors collect their data and when the tasks start running.
+It eliminates a race condition between when the sensors collect their data and when the tasks start running.

-### AMDC Actions Synchronized by the Timing Manager
+### Key Timing Parameters

-There are multiple factors that affect when and how fast control tasks run:
+There are multiple parameters that affect when and how fast tasks run:
-- User set `TASK_NAME_UPDATES_PER_SEC` (set in the [task header file](/getting-started/tutorials/vsi/index.md#template-task-h-file) and unique per task)
+- `TASK_NAME_UPDATES_PER_SEC`: This is set by the user in the [task header file](/getting-started/tutorials/vsi/index.md#template-task-h-file) for each task
-- The PWM switching frequency (referred to as `PWM_FREQUENCY` in this tutorial)
+- `PWM_FREQUENCY`: The PWM switching frequency (frequency of the PWM carrier).
-- User Event Ratio (referred to as `EVENT_RATIO` in this tutorial)
+- `EVENT_RATIO`: This is the `User Event Ratio` of the [Timing Manager](/firmware/arch/timing-manager.md).
-- The sensors' sample acquisition time (in `Post-Sensor Mode`)
+- `Sensor Sample Acquisition Time`: This is the time it takes the slowest sensor to acquire a data sample (only relevant to `Post-Sensor Mode`).
-- The total task run-time (how long it takes for all the scheduled tasks to run)
+- `Total Task Run Time`: The cumulative time it takes for all the scheduled tasks to run.

 Read [this docs page](/firmware/arch/timing-manager.md) for detailed information on the Timing Manager.

-Consider: Control tasks can run, at most, once every `X` PWM periods, where `X` is the User Event Ratio.\
+### Timing Configuration Rules

-That means we have to satisfy these three inequalities:
+The [Timing Manager](/firmware/arch/timing-manager.md) intiates sensor data acquisition (`Sensor Trigger`) every `EVENT_RATIO` PWM cycles.
+Tasks are allowed to run, at most, one time between `Sensor Trigger` events.
+This means that the system configuration must be carefully considered to ensure satisfactory task timing.

-### Timing Manager Configuration Rules
+For `Post-Sensor Mode`, the following three inequalities should be satisfied:

 $$
-\frac{\rm PWM\_FREQUENCY}{\rm TASK\_NAME\_UPDATES\_PER\_SEC} \ge \rm EVENT\_RATIO
+\rm EVENT\_RATIO \leq \frac{\rm PWM\_FREQUENCY}{\rm TASK\_NAME\_UPDATES\_PER\_SEC}
 $$ (eq:tm1)

 $$